durgeshsamariya/100DaysofMachineLearning/README.md

 ### Aim: At the end of this code challenge I will be able to

 - Grow from Zero to Hero in Machine Learning
-- Master the major libraries and algorithms use for machine learning and Data science
+- Master the major libraries and algorithms use for Machine Learning and Data Science

 ## Day 0 | January 18, 2021

 D-Day is here and finally, I am accepting 100 days of machine learning code challenge.

-On 16 Jan, 2021, I am accepting a challenge, which is “100-Days-Of-Machine-Learning-Code” and the intuition behind this to dedicate at least one hour of every day for next 100 days in studying and/or coding Machine Learning.
+On 18 Jan, 2021, I am accepting a challenge, which is “100-Days-Of-Machine-Learning-Code” and the intuition behind this to dedicate at least one hour of every day for next 100 days in studying and/or coding Machine Learning.

 I will share my progress via :